-It basically says that there are no “crawl-rate” or “crawl-delay” parameters and the requested URL can’t be fetched for the determined user-agent group.
-Robots.txt files may have “crawl rate” and “crawl delay” parameters for managing server bandwidth, even if Google Algorithms don’t care those parameters, they might be necessary for validation.
-Also, you may encounter more specific and unique parameters such as “Indexpage”.
+It basically says that there are no “crawl-rate” or “crawl-delay” parameters, and the requested URL can’t be fetched for the determined user-agent group.
+Robots.txt files may have “crawl rate” and “crawl delay” parameters for managing server bandwidth, even if Google Algorithms don’t care about those parameters, they might be necessary for validation.
+Also, you may encounter more specific and unique parameters, such as “Indexpage”.

 How to Test Robots.txt Files via Reppy Library

-Reppy is a Python Library which is created by Moz, one of the biggest SEO Softwares in the world which is built by “Dr. Pete Meyer”.
+Reppy is a Python Library which is created by Moz, one of the biggest SEO Software in the world which is built by “Dr. Pete Meyer”.
 Reppy is built on Google’s Robots.txt Repisotory which is originally created in C++.
-We also may perform some tests through easy to use Reppy Library.
+We also may perform some tests through an easy-to-use Reppy Library.
 You may see an example of use below.

 from reppy.robots import Robots robots = Robots.fetch('https://www.nytimes.com/robots.txt') robots.allowed('https://www.nytimes.com/wirecutter/*?s=', "*") agent = robots.agent('googlebot') agent.allowed('https://www.nytimes.com/news') robots.agent('Googlebot').delay robots.sitemaps